 What the Army Has Built Well

 The Army's recruiter-locator infrastructure, the GoArmy.com enlistment information pages, and the recruiter-finder tool are the strongest process-side recruiting content in the U.S. military.
 Prospective recruits researching enlistment requirements, the recruiting process, and how to contact a recruiter find the Army's owned content first.
 The bottom-of-funnel content discipline is institutional.
-The challenge is everything above the funnel — the brand thesis, the technology and STEM career narrative, the post-service ecosystem — where the operation has structurally harder conditions to compete against.
+The challenge is everything above the funnel — the brand thesis, the technology and STEM career narrative, the post-service ecosystem — where the operation faces structurally harder conditions to compete against.

 The Communications Lesson